Jamil Sidqi al-Zahawi: Al-Zahawi Café

+Later life

+Al-Zahawi spent the last years of his life isolated from the public literary cultural movement that he helped shape.
+He was sequestered in his home with his followers and friend paying him visits.
+This did not keep him away from his poetic career as he remained a poet whom many people came to listen to preferably due to his popular public persona, and his gifts as an orator.
+Also towards the end of his life, he was largely ostracized by the new literary elite.
+During the 1930s, because of his political views, al-Zahawi was also marginalized by the political establishment.
+He was embittered by the way he was treated, and cast himself as the "misunderstood poet/philosopher with a perpetually wounded ego."

+Death

+Al-Zahawi died in 1936.
+He was buried with a rich spectacle at the entrance to the al-Khayzuran Cemetery in al-Adhamiya.
+A room was built over his grave, and over his nephew, Sheikh Amjad al-Zahawi, grave who was buried nearby. ironically, Amjad did not attend his uncle's funeral due to him hating the Iraqi poet.

 Work

 Al-Zahawi wrote poetry in Arabic, Persian, Turkish and Kurdish.
 Some of his works, such as The True Dawn in Refuting Those Who Deny the Seeking of Intercession and the Miracles of Saints (1905) have been translated into English, but he himself never learned any European language.
 Egyptian writer Taha Hussein said of him: "Zahawi wasn't only the poet of Arabic language or the poet of Iraq, he was also the poet of Egypt and of other countries... he was a poet of the mind... the Ma'arri of this era... but he is the Ma'arri who connected to Europe and used knowledge as a weapon."

-The English writer, Gertrude Bell was present at a dinner in 1921, when al-Zahawi read an ode to Faisal ibn Hussein.
+The English writer, Gertrude Bell, was present at a dinner in 1921, when al-Zahawi read an ode to Faisal ibn Hussein.
 Bell writes:

-He was the first Kurdish poet to introduce sh'ir musal (blank verse; free of rhyme, no adherence to rhyme or composed of different rhyme) and was an enthusiastic proponent of the form arguing that it liberated poets to focus on expressing their ideas rather than being locked into searching for a rhyming word or phrase.
+Al-Zahawi was the first Kurdish poet to introduce sh'ir musal (blank verse; free of rhyme, no adherence to rhyme or composed of different rhyme) and was an enthusiastic proponent of the form arguing that it liberated poets to focus on expressing their ideas rather than being locked into searching for a rhyming word or phrase.
 His philosophy and style made him one of the early modern poets in the Arab world and he was lauded as such during the Ottoman era.

 He also published a number of works on the subject of astronomy including: The Universe, Gravitation and its Explanation, General Repulsion and Natural and Astronomical Phenomena, which expounded theories which were ultimately shown to be fundamentally flawed.

+Among his works is Thawra fil Jahim (Revolt in Hell), which shows the influence al-Zahawi got from Italian poet Dante, depicts hell as being inhabited by scientists, poets, and philosophers who revolt, suppress fire, and arrest the guardians of hell.